jmurray2011/paksmith/README.md

 python paksmith.py --project_dir /path/to/your/project [--destination /path/to/output] [--verbose]
 ```

 This will generate a .deb package in the specified destination directory or in the current working directory if the destination is not provided.
+Note that file permissions (for both files and templates placed by the package) will be root:root by default.
+Appropriate permissions should be handled by hook scripts.

 ## manifest.yml format